hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 fn main() -> anyhow::Result<()> {  }
 ```

-The `anyhow` crate provides a single `Error` type that let's us replace almost all calls to `unwrap()` width `?`, thereby allowing us to write much leaner application code.
+The `anyhow` crate provides a single `Error` type that let's us replace almost all calls to `unwrap()` with `?`, thereby allowing us to write much leaner application code.

 We can use another helper called `anyhow::Context` to return an error with a custom message, much like `.expect("some message")`, whenever our option turns out to be `None`.
 So essentially, this allows us to convert an `Option` to a `Result` and add some written context that would be printed to the terminal when failing.
 The application would not panic anymore.